elisedl1/BrainShiftModule/paper/paper.md

 # AI usage disclosure

-Generative AI tools were used in the development of this software.
-It was not used for writing of this manuscript, or the preparation of supporting materials.
+Generative AI tools (Claude Sonnet 4.6) were used in the development of this software, specifically for debugging purposes.
+Authors have reviewed and validated all AI-assisted code output and made all core design decisions.
+AI was not used for writing this manuscript, or the preparation of supporting materials.

 # Acknowledgements

-We acknowledge contributions from Etienne....
+We acknowledge contributions from Etienne Leger, Taj Choksi, Raphael Christin, Kaleem Siddiqi and Louis Collins

 # References